 This Privacy Statement in particular explains why Accenture processes your personal data, who has access to your personal data and how you can exercise your rights in relation to the processing of your personal data.

-Further information on Accenture (and, if relevant, its representative) can be found here.
 Any Accenture entity located outside the European Union will for the purposes of compliance with data privacy laws be represented by Accenture PLC.

 The personal data you provide on this site as a user is used by Accenture for the purpose of administering your membership and use of the Alumni Site as a member of the Accenture alumni network, as well as for the purposes set out in the section “For which purposes and on which legal bases do we use your personal data” below.
 Your personal data will be collected and used in accordance with the terms of this Privacy Statement and applicable data privacy laws.